Cloaca: Birds

 Birds reproduce using their cloaca; this occurs during a cloacal kiss in most birds.
 Birds that mate using this method touch their cloacae together, in some species for only a few seconds, sufficient time for sperm to be transferred from the male to the female.
-For some birds, such as ostriches, cassowaries, kiwi, geese, and some species of swans and ducks, the males do not use the cloaca for reproduction, but have a phallus.
+For palaeognaths and waterfowl, the males do not use the cloaca for reproduction, but have a phallus.

 One study has looked into birds that use their cloaca for cooling.

-The cloaca in birds may also be referred to as the vent.
-Among falconers the word vent is also a verb meaning "to defecate".
+Among falconers, the word vent is also a verb meaning "to defecate".

 Fish

 Among fish, a true cloaca is present only in elasmobranchs (sharks and rays) and lobe-finned fishes.
 In lampreys and in some ray-finned fishes, part of the cloaca remains in the adult to receive the urinary and reproductive ducts, although the anus always opens separately.
 In chimaeras and most teleosts, however, all three openings are entirely separated.

 Mammals

 With a few exceptions noted below, mammals have no cloaca.
 Even in the marsupials that have one, the cloaca is partially subdivided into separate regions for the anus and urethra.